judyfong/turbo-Skatturinn/README.md

 Firefly III financial software.
 The goal is to earn 20,000 USD the first year and have a ten-fold increase for next year. of just Icelandic customers.
 If we include other european customers like Czech, England, or Germany then it might be a hundred fold increase.

+## Investing
+1. Work for shares currently
+    2. Two founders, possibly one more
+3. Don't payout to anyone until the business starts earning income

+## Goals
+### First year
+- [ ] mailing list of 100 emails
+- [ ] 20,000 USD for the first tax season of 2025

+### Second year
+- [ ] pay ourselves a salary of about 10,000 - 20,000 ISK an hr
+- [ ] possibly pay one part-time employee

 ## Side software
 1. As a side thing there will also be some software that uses OCR to read your Icelandic payslip and puts it into English and or layman speak so it's easy for you to read.
 2. [Compound Interest Calculator](https://github.com/Einfaldlega-Hugmyndir/Compound_Interest_Calculator)